caligrafy/caligrafy-quill/README.md

 + Pull the code from github (You can either clone the repo or download the zip file)

-+ Go to the downloaded repo and create a .env file by copying the example `cp .env.example .env`.
-You should be working with the `.env` file for defining environment variables beyond this point

-+ If the `application` folder does not exit.
-Initialize it by running the following in the terminal `cp -r framework/settings/application ./application`

 + Run the following code from the Caligrafy root folder to start the Caligrafy server

     ```bash